zllovesuki/dermail-mta/INSTALL.md

 ### Setup MTA

 1. `npm install` and `npm install pm2 -g`
+2. Install `redis` for the persistence
-2. You need to have a BIND running locally for the SPAMHAUS Zen queries.
+3. You need to have a BIND running locally for the SPAMHAUS Zen queries.
 This can be done by running the `BIND.sh` if you are running on Debian
-3. Setup up Let's Encrypt's `certbot`.
+4. Setup up Let's Encrypt's `certbot`.
 Refers to https://certbot.eff.org for instructions on your OS.
 Make sure that you select "none of the above" for the webserver as this is for SMTP.
-4. Configure MTA with a `config.json` file
+5. Configure MTA with a `config.json` file
     ```json
     {
             "redisQ":{